 Despite the Inca’s special devotion to Viracocha, it was the Sun god, Inti, who remained the chief of the gods.
 The Temple to the Sun in Cuzco was the best-known and most magnificent of all the Inca temples.
 It had a circumference of more than 1,200 feet and was built of beautifully cut stone.
 Within the temple was huge image of the Sun.

-Other well-known temples were at Vilcashuman, which was regarded as the geographic centre of the empire; and near Mount Aconcagua in Argentina (the highest mountain in South America), at the southern limit of the Inca empire.
+Other well-known temples were at Vilcashuman, which was regarded as the geographic center of the empire; and near Mount Aconcagua in Argentina (the highest mountain in South America), at the southern limit of the Inca empire.
 On Titicaca Island, in Lake Titicaca, there was another famous temple of the sun.

 As the Inca conquered new territories, temples were erected in the new lands.
 In Caranqui, Ecuador, for example, one such temple was described by a Spanish chronicler as being “filled with great vessels of gold and silver”.